Niloy333/Wearanize_plus/README.md

-# Wearanize+ (Wearanize Plus)
+# Wearanize Plus (Wearanize+)

-Wearanize_plus (Wearanize+) represents a sleep research project carried out at the Donders Centre for Cognitive Neuroimaging, Radboud University, Nijmegen, The Netherlands, and its resultant dataset.
+Wearanize+ represents a sleep research project carried out at the Donders Centre for Cognitive Neuroimaging, Radboud University, Nijmegen, The Netherlands, and its resultant dataset.

 ## Overview